muadzyamani/intro-to-ai-learn/notes.md

 -   **Correct:** The cost function is a quantitative measure of the difference, or error, between the network's predicted output and the actual, correct output.

 ---

+# 11. The Rise of Generative AI

+## Self-supervised learning

+-   This technique is analogous to using the Rosetta Stone, where a known language (Greek) was used as a guide to label an unknown one (Egyptian hieroglyphs).
+-   **Self-Supervised Learning** is a technique used by generative AI to create labels for the world's massive amount of unlabeled, unstructured data.
+-   **How it Works:**
+    1. The system uses **unsupervised learning** to cluster similar unlabeled data together (e.g., grouping images that contain fur).
+    2. It then looks for other related data that can act as a guide or "Rosetta Stone" (e.g., captions that contain words like "walk" or "park").
+    3. Based on this guide, the system makes educated guesses and generates its own labels, called **pseudo labels**, for the unlabeled data.
+    4. This newly labeled data can then be used in a **supervised learning** context for tasks like classification.
+-   **The Goal:** To get value from billions of data points that would otherwise be unusable because they are not manually labeled.
+-   This approach requires enormous computing power, so it is primarily used by very large companies.

+## Foundation models

+-   Self-supervised learning is the primary technique used to create **foundation models**, which are the core of generative AI systems.
+-   **Foundation Models vs. Data Models:**
+    -   **Data Models (Predictive AI):** Are fine-tuned for one specific task and must be retrained to handle new data.
+They are streamlined but inflexible.
+    -   **Foundation Models (Generative AI):** Can perform a wide range of tasks without retraining.
+They are powerful and flexible.
+-   **How Foundation Models are Built:**
+    -   A self-supervised system "vacuums up" vast amounts of data (e.g., all the data in the Library of Congress).
+    -   It uses unsupervised learning to create clusters of related ideas (e.g., a cluster about "ancient sculptures").
+    -   It then creates billions of **pseudo labels** for these clusters (e.g., "Greek," "marble," "Acropolis," "Michelangelo").
+-   This wide base of knowledge allows the model to connect disparate concepts and generate novel creations (e.g., "a marble sculpture of a French fry").
+-   **Hallucinations:** A common side effect of foundation models.
+This is when the system says something that sounds plausible but is untrue.
+It happens when the system incorrectly connects two of its billions of pseudo labels.

+## Large language models (LLM)

+-   An LLM is a type of foundation model focused on text.
+-   **Analogy: Stochastic Parrots (coined by Emily Bender).**
+    -   Imagine parrots that listen to everything everyone says and then repeat back what they've heard.
+They would seem intelligent but would have no understanding of meaning.
+    -   LLMs are similar: they vacuum up trillions of words and then parrot back phrases one word at a time based on statistical probabilities, not understanding.
+-   This is a modern version of the **Chinese Room Argument**, which argues that symbol manipulation is not true intelligence.
+-   **Criticisms and Dangers:**
+    -   Critics argue that LLMs can never achieve true intelligence and that their "fake intelligence" can be dangerous.
+    -   Hallucinations are not a fixable bug but an expected side effect of learning without understanding meaning.
+The models don't care about facts, only probabilities.
+-   **Counter-argument:** Proponents believe that as models process more data, they will get better at separating fact from fiction.
+-   **Key Takeaway:** There is a big difference between *being* intelligent and *seeming* intelligent.
+For many tasks, an AI that seems intelligent is sufficient.

+## Image diffusion models

+-   This is a technique used by generative AI systems to learn how to create new images.
+-   **Analogy: Learning to Bake by Un-baking and Re-baking.**
+    -   Imagine a new baker who must learn to make cakes by looking only at finished cakes.
+    -   To understand the ingredients, they smash the cakes into mush and then practice re-baking them back to their original form.
+-   **How Image Diffusion Works:**
+    1. The system takes an image and systematically adds noise until it is completely blurred and diffused ("smashed").
+    2. It then learns to reverse this process, removing the noise step-by-step to perfectly recreate the original image ("re-baked").
+-   **The Purpose:**
+    -   By learning to destroy and recreate billions of images, the system gains a deep, fundamental understanding of the "ingredients" of an image—the patterns, lines, colors, and textures that define objects.
+    -   This deep knowledge of ingredients allows it to combine them in new ways to generate entirely new images (e.g., an astronaut on a brick wall).
+-   Like all foundation models, this process relies on self-supervised learning and an enormous amount of data.
+The system learns pixelated patterns, not objects in a human way.

+---